obrie/neptune/README.md

 # Neptune

 Neptune is a Kafka client.
-It's a fork of the [Poseidon](http://github.com/bpot/poseidon) client.
+It's a distant fork of the [Poseidon](http://github.com/bpot/poseidon) client.

-The only features that are currently implemented include:
+Features currently implemented:
 * Metadata
 * Produce

-To be implemented:
+Upcoming features:
 * Compression
 * Fetch
 * Offset management

+## Background

+Why a new Kafka library for Ruby?
+These are some areas I was looking to improve upon:
+* Active maintenance
+* Code design / clarity
+* Error handling
+* API cleanup

 ## Usage